thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 2. The receiver account and the sender account being evaluated pass all the tags they have registered to their addresses in the application manager to the protocol.
 3. The processor receives these tags along with the ID of the minumum-maximum-account-balance rule set in the token handler.
 4. The processor tries to retrieve the sub-rule associated with each tag.
+5. The processor evaluates whether each sub-rule's hold period is still active (if the current time is within `hold period` from the `starting timestamp`).
+If not, processing of the rule for the selected tag does not proceed.
-5. The processor evaluates if the final balance of the sender account would be less than the`minimum` in the case of the transaction succeeding.
+6. The processor evaluates if the final balance of the sender account would be less than the`minimum` in the case of the transaction succeeding.
 If yes, the transaction reverts.
-6. The processor evaluates if the final balance of the receiver account would be greater than the `maximum` in the case of the transaction succeeding.
+7. The processor evaluates if the final balance of the receiver account would be greater than the `maximum` in the case of the transaction succeeding.
 If yes, the transaction reverts.
-7. Step 4 and 5 are repeated for each of the account's tags.
+8. Step 4-7 are repeated for each of the account's tags.

 **The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)]**